whoisbma/Game-Aesthetics-SP16/class-04-realtime/README.md

 #### Unicode art / մղìçօժҽ ąɾէ / u̷̥̖̰̱̯̺̱̓́́̐̕n̴̨͇͔͕̜̩̭̯̩͖̫̟̋͜͠i̸̢̼̙̯͙̪̙͇̳̊͜c̷̣͈̞̍̓̇̽͜͝ò̴͕̞̼͍̖̠̘̬͒͛̔̇̂̂́͘͜d̵͈̞͋̀͗̏̔̎̑̑͑̃̃͜e̷̢͍̫͖̗͈̹̰͓̓̌ ̶̧̙̪͚̣͓͍͖̳̗̥̇̓́̀a̶̛͍͔̥̭͆̈́͑͐̿̋͛r̷̛͎̲͇̦̮̍̿͐t̷̥̟͋̋̓͗̄͌̒͒̐͒̿

 Unicode is a different dimension than ASCII.
 120,000 characters.
+This is also why you don't see as much of a community around it compared to ASCII or its contemporaries - its constraints are much less appreciable, and it is always growing.

 [crashtxt](https://twitter.com/crashtxt)

-And related, is...
+And related, but more, is...

 #### Emojis